 Children’s Hygiene and Sanitation Training (CHAST) is an interactive approach for training children on hygiene and sanitation aspects.
 Its major objective is to infuse critical hygiene practices that children may adopt into their daily lives.
 By targeting children, the approach envisions not only the immediate changes in behaviours but also long term changes to be passed on to the posterity.
 This approach is based on the PHAST approach and uses similar facilitation tools though simplified to enable young children to appreciate the messages.

-The training method of delivery will consist of interactive webinar sessions, documentaries, articles, reference materials, quizzes and assessments.
+The training method of delivery will consist of interactive and recorded online sessions, documentaries, articles, reference materials, quizzes and assessments.

-The training cost is US$ 500 and it covers the tuition fees, learning materials, certification, meals and refreshments at the training venue.
-Further information will be provided upon inquiry.
+The training cost is US$ 550 and it covers the tuition fees, learning materials and certification.

-We can provide your organization a tailor-made training with similar content but addressing your specific needs.
+We can provide your organization a tailor-made training with similar content but addressing your specific capacity needs.
 In case you want to explore this option, you can contact us to share with you a proposal for that training.
+For more information on this option send an email to email@example.com.